ethanuser/Knowledge/Thermal Equilibrium.md

 #Physics
 Two objects are in thermal equilibrium if they are in thermal contact with each other and there's no heat exchange.
-In other words, the [[boltzmann distribution]] reaches time independence.
+In other words, the [[Boltzmann distribution]] reaches time independence.
+Can also be said as when two objects have equal [[temperature]]